-Are you struggling to connect your gaming laptop to an external monitor? is it frustrating that your gaming laptop external monitor is lagging? there are some factors which can cause your gaming laptop external monitor to lag, well don’t worry!
+Are you struggling to connect your gaming laptop to an external monitor? is it frustrating when the monitor is lagging if plugged in to your gaming laptop? there are some factors which can cause an issue like this, well don’t worry!
 I’m going to tell you some very simple steps to fix this so you can enjoy your gaming sessions.

 But before I move on to fixing this issue, there are a few misconceptions that need to be cleared.

-Why Your Laptop Gives Low FPS On External Monitor
+Why Your Laptop Gives Low FPS When Connected To An External Monitor

-Your external monitor usually lags on laptop because of the following things:
+Your monitor usually lags because of the following things:

 - Problem with the display driver